 Female Genital Mutilation Fact SheetWhat is female genital mutilation?
 Female genital mutilation (FGM) is any procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs and is often performed on girls between the ages of 4 and 14 to ensure their virginity until marriage.
 Is female genital mutilation harmful?
 Yes.
 The World Health Organization reports that FGM has no health benefits and can cause a number of health problems.
 Immediately following the procedure, girls are at risk for severe pain, shock, bleeding, bacterial infection, and injury to nearby tissue.
 In the long term, girls and women who have suffered this procedure are at risk for recurrent bladder and urinary tract infections; cysts, infertility, and complications during childbirth.
 Is female genital mutilation practiced in the United States?
 Because this is a private ritual that occurs within the secrecy of the family, there is no way of knowing exactly how prevalent FGM is in the U.S. Research conducted by the Centers for Disease Control and Prevention found that approximately 513,000 women and girls in the U.S. have either suffered the procedure or are at risk of FGM, a number that approximately doubled between 2000 and 2014.
 The estimated number of girls at risk of FGM in the US has quadrupled since 1997.
 Is female genital mutilation a crime?
-Yes, FGM has been a crime under federal law since 1996 and is punishable by up to five years in prison.
+FGM was criminalized by the federal government in 1996 and made punishable by up to five years in prison.
 In January 2013, the federal FGM law was amended by the Transport for Female Genital Mutilation Act, which prohibits knowingly transporting a girl out of the country for the purpose of undergoing FGM.
 The Act was designed to address the problem of “vacation cutting”, in which girls living in the United States are taken to their parents’ country of origin (typically during school breaks) to undergo the procedure.
-Under the new federal law, anyone found guilty of doing so may be sentenced to up to five years in prison.
-FGM is also a crime in the following 26 states:
+Under this amendment, violations of the law carried a sentence of up to five years in prison.
+In 2017 federal prosecutors brought charges against a medical practitioner for performing FGM on young girls in the groundbreaking case United States v.
+Nagarwala.
+Nagarwala’s defense team submitted a motion to dismiss all charges in mid-2018, arguing that the federal anti-FGM law was unconstitutional.
+The judge presiding over the case ruled in their favor, arguing that the criminalization of FGM rested solely with the states.
+Most charges against the defendants were dismissed as a result.
+The final outcome is still pending.
+Though the Department of Justice declined to appeal this decision in early 2019, congressional leaders may still act to affirm the constitutionality of the law.
+FGM is also a crime in the following 35 states:

 The AHA Foundation has successfully advocated for laws criminalizing FGM in the United States: